gnosis/dex-research/dFusion/dFusionSpec.md

 The trading workflow consists of the following sequential processes:
 1. Order collection (with sha hashes)
 2. Transition function from sha to Pederson hashes & order validation
-3. Finding batch price: optimization of batch trading volume
+3. Finding batch price: optimization of batch trading welfare
-4. Balance updates after trade execution via
+4. Balance updates after trade execution
 5. Processing of pending exist and deposits
 6. Restart with step 1